tezbo/web3_mud/README.md

 ### Important Notes

 - **State Persistence**: The game uses `mud_state.json` for persisting room state, NPC state, and active player games.
-This works fine for a single Render instance, but **state may reset on redeploys**.
-This is acceptable for personal use and small-scale hosting.
 - **Database**: User accounts and game states are stored in SQLite (`users.db`).
-On Render, this file persists in the filesystem but may be lost on redeploys unless using persistent disk storage.
+- **Render Deployment**: By default, data is **NOT persisted** between redeployments.
+To persist data:
+  1. Add a Persistent Disk to your Render service (Settings → Add Disk)
+  2. Set the `PERSISTENT_DISK_PATH` environment variable to the mount path (e.g., `/persistent`)
+  3. The database and state files will be stored on the persistent disk and survive redeployments
 - **Multi-Instance Scaling**: The current persistence mechanism (local JSON file) is **not suitable for multi-instance deployments**.
 For production scaling, consider using Redis or a database for shared state.

 ## Environment Variables